Palm trees are popular landscaping plants, with a long

 What is Aquatic Plants?

-The plants that develop in freshwater or saltwater are called aquatic plants and derive their name from the word 'aqua' which means water.
+aquatic plants and derive their name from the word 'aqua' which means water.

 Plants that float in water:

-Some plants, like water hyacinth, float in water.
-They have special types of leaves that help them to stay afloat.
-They use sunlight and air to make their food.
+special types of leaves that help them to stay afloat.
+They use sunlight and

 Plants that grow under water: